Killthebug/Bika-Lims-Wiki/Translations-and-localisation.md

     translated_string = context.translate(message)

-There is a small utility `t` in the bika.lims.utils package for obtaining correctly translated, utf-8 encooded strings:
+There is a small utility `t` in the bika.lims.utils package for obtaining correctly translated, utf-8 encoded strings:

     from bika.lims.utils import t
     translated = t(_("Some english string"))